CryptoMF/frostybot/README.md

 ## Notice

-If you currently use the FTX exchange, we highly recommend that you check out [Frostybot-JS](https://github.com/CryptoMF/frostybot-js) instead.
+If you currently use the FTX or Deribit exchanges, we highly recommend that you check out [Frostybot-JS](https://github.com/CryptoMF/frostybot-js) instead.
 It's built using NodeJS so Apache and PHP are not required.

 ## Summary